“Quality is never an accident. It is always the result of an intelligent effort.” – John Ruskin

 If you’ve done everything you should to keep water away from your foundation; including upgrading downspouts and eavestroughs, proper grading, installing protection screens on your eavestroughs, etc., then it’s time to consider a professional commercial sump pump system.

 No one likes paying for a repair that they could’ve done themselves.
-I recently paid $300 for a furnace repair that took 5 minutes and involved a piece of sandpaper as the only technology needed.
+I recently paid $300 for a furnace repair that took 5 minutes and involved a piece of sandpaper as the only tool needed.
 As it turns out, I had paid for the same repair three years before.
 I called a different company the second time around and the technician showed me how to do it myself; after charging me the $300 of course.
 Here are some things you can do to keep things dry and your money in your pocket:

 - During dry spells when the pump has been inactive for quite some time, install a garden hose into the sump box basin and transfer 5 to 10 gallons of water into the basin.
 The pump itself should automatically engage and evacuate the water.
 This is a helpful trick to ensure the pump and exhaust lines are still functioning unimpeded.